Principal Adviser to EfL: Professor Barry Carpenter CBE, OBE, PhD

 He has been awarded an OBE and CBE by the Queen for services to children with Special Needs.
 In 2017 he was entered into “Who’s Who” in acknowledgement of his national and international contribution to the field of Special Education.

-In a career spanning more than 30 years, Barry has held the leadership positions of Headteacher, Principal, Academic Director, Chief Executive, Inspector of Schools and Director of the Centre for Special Education at Westminster College, Oxford.
+In a career spanning more than 40 years, Barry has held the leadership positions of Headteacher, Principal, Academic Director, Chief Executive, Inspector of Schools and Director of the Centre for Special Education at Westminster College, Oxford.
 In 2009, he was appointed by the Secretary of State for Education as Director of the Children with Complex Learning Difficulties and Disabilities Research Project.
-Since completing that research, Barry has overseen the development of a national project developing online ‘Training materials for teachers of children with severe, profound and complex learning disabilities” (www.complexneeds.org.uk)
+In that role Barry led an important and valuable piece of research on the use of Engagement as a pedagogy.
+This work become the foundation for England’s Department for Education’s new guidance for assessment (DfE, 2019).
+Since completing that research, Barry has overseen the development of a national project developing online ‘Training materials for teachers of children with severe, profound and complex learning disabilities” (www.complexneeds.org.uk).

 He is the author of over 150 articles and many texts on a range of learning disability/special needs topics.
 In the last 12 months, his work has been translated into German, French, Dutch and Russian.
 His most recent book publications (with Carolyn Blackburn and Jo Egerton) focus upon Fetal Alcohol Spectrum Disorders (FASD).
 Most recently he co-authored “Engaging Learners with Complex Needs” (Routledge).